KFBU: History

 In March 2021, the station fell silent, as a result of a sale from La Familia Broadcasting to media conglomerate Cedar Cove Broadcasting, and on the 20th, the station signed on as a re-broadcaster of the KRKY-FM brand of country music and classic hits.
 Both KRND and its translator were involved in the sale, allowing a tri-plex of Vic Michael's stations in the Cheyenne market.
 On March 29, 2021, the call sign was changed to KVAM, after it was transferred from a station on 1570 AM in Loveland, Colorado.
 The sale by La Familia Broadcasting was consummated on May 13, 2021, at a price of $40,000.

-In July 2021, after just a two and a half month run with Michael's K-rocky, the station, along with the 94.7 translator, switched affiliates to religious YNOP, and begin broadcasting the network's programming effective immediately.
+In July 2021, after just a two and a half month run with Michael's K-rocky, the station, along with the 94.7 translator, switched affiliates to the religious Your Network of Praise, and begin broadcasting the network's programming effective immediately.
 The KRKY format is now limited to KFCY in Altvan, and Michael also acquired a construction-permit in Kimball.
 It is unknown whether Cedar Cove continues to own the property, leasing it out to YNOP, or if a sale had occurred.

+On October 31, 2022, the station changed its call sign to the historically significant KFBU, which were the call letters assigned to the first Wyoming broadcasting station.
+The original KFBU operated from 1922 to 1929, before being transferred to the University of Wyoming in Laramie, which changed the call sign to KWYO and deleted the station later that year.

-On October 31, 2022, the station changed its call sign to KFBU.
-Effective February 17, 2023, Michael Radio Company sold KFBU and its translator K234AH to Hi-Line Radio Fellowship, Inc. for $40,000.
+Effective February 17, 2023, Michael Radio Company sold KFBU and its translator K234AH to Hi-Line Radio Fellowship, Inc., the operator of YNOP, for $40,000.